BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

  * [Spanish translation of Whitepaper and Website](https://github.com/BarnBridge/Bounty-Program/issues/3)
  * [BarnBridge Meme Competition (November)](https://gitcoin.co/issue/BarnBridge/Meme-Competitions/1/100024202)

 We actually have nine applications for the Spanish translation and we will be narrowing down those this week.
 But we currently have zero applications for Japanese.
 So if anyone knows Japanese, or is willing to help us out with that.
-Please reach out to us or apply for our gitcoin bounty so we can get that rolling.
+Please reach out to us or apply for our Gitcoin bounty so we can get that rolling.

 As mentioned last week, we really want to be community-driven and offer as much as we can to the community to help with us.
 So, make a Gitcoin account if you don't have one and make a Github account if you don't have one because you will need a Github account in order to have a Gitcoin account.